anupsathya/anupsathya.github.io/_projects/2017-06-30-Other-Projects.md

 	<img src="/images/gimbalfront.JPG">
 </div>

-As an addition to our Micro-controller theory course, we built tried to build a 2-axis Gimbal using a Gyroscope, a couple of servos and an 8051 Micro-controller.
+As an addition to our Micro-controller theory course, we tried to build a 2-axis Gimbal using a Gyroscope, a couple of servos and an 8051 Micro-controller.
 This was my first attempt at making circuit boards.
 Although this was barely a working prototype, it worked well to guide my curiosity towards embedded systems and system design in general.

 ***